Sam Brooks (rugby league): Background

 Brooks was born in Wigan, Greater Manchester, England.

 Career

 Halifax RLFC

 He was in the Wigan Warriors Academy system.
 He moved to Halifax for the 2014 season.

 Rochdale Hornets

-In 2015 he moved to the Rochdale Hornets, before making a mid-season switch to play for Whitehaven in the Kingstone Press Championship.
+In 2015 he moved to the Rochdale Hornets, before making a mid-season switch to play for Whitehaven in the Championship.

 Whitehaven

-He since returned to Whitehaven in the Kingstone Press Championship as a dual-registered player.
+He since returned to Whitehaven in the Championship as a dual-registered player.

 Brooks has previously played for the Widnes in the Super League.

 Swinton Lions

 On 12 August 2020 it was announced that Brooks had signed for the Swinton Lions for the 2021 season.

 Barrow Raiders

-On 18 Oct 2021 it was reported that he had signed for Barrow Raiders in the RFL Championship for 2022.
+On 8 March 23, it was reported that he was stealing a living for Barrow Raiders in the RFL Championship for 2023.

+Widnes Vikings

+On 21 Oct 2023 it was reported that he will rejoin Widnes Vikings for the 2024 season.